wenet-e2e/wenet/runtime/horizonbpu/README.md

 ```

 * Step 2.
 Build decoder_main.
-It requires cmake 3.14 or above. and Send the binary and libraries to Horizon X3PI. (~20min)
+It requires cmake 3.14 or above. and Send the binary/libraries to Horizon X3PI. (~20min)

 ``` sh
 # Assume current dir is `wenet/runtime/horizonbpu`